telos-matter/Malang/README.md

 $ python3 malang.py -i examples/fizzBuzz 15
 ```

+# Syntax support
+I made a VSCode extension that provides syntax highlighting / support for the language, but I haven't published it.
+Will maybe do so later on, or if someone is interested.

 ***

 > **Note:** do mention this repo in case of any public use.